Opera 11 alpha released - brings speed improvements, extensions

 Opera 11 is available for Windows, Mac OS and Linux and brings a heap of new features - extensions support for more functionality, tab stacking for better tab management, pinned tabs, visual mouse gestures, a tweaked address field enabling one-click access to a site's security and trust information, a new bookmarks bar, Mail panel upgrades, enhanced HTML5 support, and more speed.
 All this comes in a package that's 30% smaller than that of Opera 10.

-To download Opera 11 see this page .
+To download Opera 11 see Link Removed due to 404 Error .

 Opera Software has now made available a public beta version Opera 11.50, its latest PC-bound browser which is available for Windows, Mac OS and Linux.
 Codename 'Swordfish', this update includes the possibility of adding extensions to the Speed Dial page.